oekodavies/severless_lambda_dynamoDB/readme.md

-This is a serverless framwork deoplyment using terraform
+This is a serverless framwork deployment using terraform